calumyan/street-foody/README.md

 To run the project, run <code> dotnet run </code> in the terminal

 To build the project, run <code> dotnet build </code>

-To check out our pgAdmin interface for tables and data,
+There is a pretty complete guide on how to use our app on the handbook page, check it out!